ehmiiz/ehmiizblog/content/blog/PS_ResourceGet.md

   src="/pics/find-module.png"
 >}}

-As you can see, finding modules seems way faster, and there's not many matches on NTFS, so this scales well.
+As you can see, finding modules is way faster, and here we're even using two-way wildcards.

 ## What about publishing?